dwavesystems/dwave-ocean-sdk/docs/docs_cli.rst

 be installed as `<virtual_environment>\\Scripts\\dwave.exe`.
-Running this file from your system's console opens an interactive command line interface (CLI) that can help you set up and configure your development environment, communicate with D-Wave compute resources, and other useful actions.
+Running this file from your system's console opens an interactive command line interface (CLI) that can help you set up and configure your development environment, communicate with D-Wave compute resources, interact with your
+`Leap <https://cloud.dwavesys.com/leap/>`_ account, and other useful actions.

 Run :code:`dwave -- help` for information on all the CLI options.
-For **SDK version 4.0.0** the CLI provided the following commands and options (see the output in your installation for the latest):
+For **SDK version 6.6.0** the CLI provided the following commands and options (see the output in your installation for the latest):

 .. code-block:: bash